 Since the very beginning of this pandemic we have taken a careful approach to safety in our gatherings, and have made our decisions about COVID protocols at St. Paul’s based on the guidance of public health experts and local government requirements.
 Beyond those guidelines, our mandate has always been to safeguard those most vulnerable.
-Now we are entering a new stage, as COVID-19 remains as an endemic public health crisis, and as our health officials and government leaders are relaxing the masking and distancing requirements in public spaces.
+Now we are entering a new stage and our health officials and government leaders are relaxing the masking and distancing requirements in public spaces.

 While we will no longer require masks to be worn, we fully support any who choose to wear a mask or socially distance.
 Please be especially attentive in your one-on-one interactions; if someone is wearing a mask it is for good reason — an underlying health condition, or care for someone especially vulnerable to the virus — please measure your own social distance accordingly.